CanDIG/candigv2-ingest/README.md

   -d '{"program_id": "PROGRAM_ID", "program_curators": ["curator1@test.ca", "curator2@test.ca"], "team_members": ["user2@test.ca", "user1@test.ca"]}'
 ```

+See [Getting a bearer token](#getting-a-bearer-token) for how to get a token.

 > [!CAUTION]
-> A POST request to the `ingest/program` replaces any existing program registration data for that program, so to add a curator, existing users plus the additional users would need to be added to the payload.
+> A POST request to the `ingest/program` replaces any existing program registration data for that program.
+It is advisable to first use a GET request to see the current users authorized to a program before adding additional program_curators and/or team_members when POSTing to this endpoint

 ## 2. Clinical data